Linked Deposit Program

 - Other business related financing

-- $1 million per-loan maximum; no limit on the number of loans a firm may have
+- Up to $1 million per loan maximum; no limit on the number of loans a firm may have, however there is a $5 million lifetime maximum per person.

-- Interest rate: Up to two percent (2%) below the market rate for a similar loan
+- Interest rate: Up to two percent below the market rate for a commercial loan (determined by the bank).

 - Participants decertified by OMWBE will have their loans removed from the program, at which time they will lose the interest rate reduction.